Evanesco-Labs/go-evanesco/README.md

 The hardware must meet certain requirements to run a full node.
 - VPS running recent versions of Mac OS X or Linux.
-- 1T of SSD storage for mainnet, 500G of SSD storage for testnet.
+- 100G of SSD storage for Avis testnet and another 10G if you start miner on full node.
-- 8 cores of CPU and 32 gigabytes of memory (RAM) for mainnet.
-- 4 cores of CPU and 8 gigabytes of memory (RAM) for testnet.
+- 2 gigabytes of memory (RAM) for Avis testnet and another 4 gigabytes of memory (RAM) if you start miner on full node.
 - A broadband Internet connection with upload/download speeds of at least 10 megabyte per second

 ### Run Full node to Join Avis TestNet